 2012 we have used our December meetings to do something a bit

 different.
 We have booked a speaker to talk about a light-hearted

-aspect of Family history, and followed the talk with Christmas
+aspect of Family or Social History and followed the talk with Christmas

 2012 – Russell Martin talked about his interesting family